 Darling and Durbanville, South Africa

-Sauvignon Blanc is the star wine in these two areas.
-Shiraz is also pretty good in the Darling / Swartland area.
+Sauvignon Blanc is the star near the coast but as you move inland Chenin Blanc and Shiraz star (and also Pinotage).
 Needless to say most places also produce the typical cultivars.
 They are doable in a day if you start at 9am.
 The nicer, relaxed way to do it is to go up to Darling, taste there in the afternoon, stay overnight and do Durbanville the next day on the way back to Cape Town.

 Open Mon to Fri 09h00 - 16h00, Sat 09h00 - 15h00.
 Mt Pleasant Street, Darling www.ormonde.co.za